jweissman/nomos/README.md

 ## Chronology

+-1413 AX
--1413 AX   First temple to Atrakarata is raised in the southern wastes -1012 AX   Founding of Nelos.
+First temple to Atrakarata is raised in the southern wastes

+-1012 AX
+Founding of Nelos.
 Atrakarata's cult gains power and influence in the north.

+-950 AX
--950 AX    Nelos is an active trading hub with the east, becoming a important regional power -912 AX    The Federation of Nel is founded, as a republic.
+Nelos is an active trading hub with the east, becoming a important regional power

+-912 AX
+The Federation of Nel is founded, as a republic.
 Nomads faithful to Atrakarata roam in Nem'ea.

+-831 AX
--831 AX    Rise of Umas in the far east
+Rise of Umas in the far east

+-739 AX
--739 AX    Xuno, First Emperor of Nel, accedes to the throne after the high court of Nelos dissolves the senate.
+Xuno, First Emperor of Nel, accedes to the throne after the high court of Nelos dissolves the senate.

+-736 AX
--736 AX    Surviving members of Nel's "Last Senate", who have become the leaders of a revolutionary insurgency, are silenced -689 AX    Xuno dies.
+Surviving members of Nel's "Last Senate", who have become the leaders of a revolutionary insurgency, are silenced

+-689 AX
+Xuno dies.
 Nel conquers territory near Nem'ea.

+-561 AX
+Niv'eh is dry for a generation.
+Nel builds a trade route across the desert

+-489 AX
--489 AX    The deserts of Nem'ea are mapped by explorers.
+The deserts of Nem'ea are mapped by explorers.
--332 AX    Umas first sends diplomats to Nel
+Umas first sends diplomats to Nel

+-132 AX
--132 AX    First war between Nel and Umas
+First war between Nel and Umas

+-129 AX
--129 AX    Accord of Nemos
+Accord of Nemos

+-127 AX
--127 AX    Burning of Umasian farms by Nelian irregulars.
+Burning of Umasian farms by Nelian irregulars.
 Umas retaliates by arming fishing vessels and intercepting Nel's merchants.

+-124 AX
--124 AX    Economic crisis in Nel provoked by trade disruptions.
+Economic crisis in Nel provoked by trade disruptions.
 The Nemian Accord is broken; full-scale hostilities resume.

+-119 AX
+Polymetes becomes a Nelian regional commander stationed at Udrak

+-109 AX
--119 AX    Polymetes becomes a Nelian regional commander stationed at Udrak -109 AX    Polymetes defeats Aaqib at Amdrea, ending the Second War -105 AX    FOUNDING OF ATAST.
+Polymetes defeats Aaqib at Amdrea, ending the Second War

+-105 AX
+FOUNDING OF ATAST.
 The temple to Atrakarata is raised.

+-91 AX
--91 AX     The great towers of Atast rise above the walls.
+The great towers of Atast rise above the walls.

+-87 AX
--87 AX     Umas collapses.
+Umas collapses.
 Atast becomes the capital of Nel.
-Imperial Atast flourishes!
+Imperial Atast flourishes

+-4 AX
--4 AX      Burning of Atast.
+Burning of Atast.
 The tower archives are damaged.
 (By this point we know some of the tower sublevels and catacombs had been dug out.)

+0AX
-0AX        GREAT FLOOD.
+GREAT FLOOD.
 Nel is scoured, and retreats from Nem'ea.
 Atast becomes a free city, and flourishes.

+103 AX
-103 AX     Atastean walls collapse due to lack of maintenace.
+Atastean walls collapse due to lack of maintenace.

+213 AX
-213 AX     Niv'eh, which is life to Atast, goes dry.
+Niv'eh, which is life to Atast, goes dry.
 ATAST IS DEPOPULATED.

+415 AX
-415 AX     Last tower of Atast falls.
+Last tower of Atast falls.

+594 AX
+New Atast is founded on the site of the old Atastean outpost at the western border with Nel.

 # Items

 -3. infra
-  - [ ] ci/cd -- release pipeline
+  - [ ] ci/cd -- release pipeline(s?)

 -2. bugs
   - [x] worldgen -- invisible blocks??